-§ 1602.2 Definitions
+Section 1602.2 Definitions

 LSC modified several existing definitions, deleted one definition, and added five new definitions to make its regulations clearer.
-Specifically, LSC amended the Definitions section as follows:
+LSC amended the Definitions section as follows:

 Duplication.
-LSC is modifying this definition to require the release of records "in a form appropriate for release."
-This change complies with FOIA guidance that records be released in the format requested, where possible.
+LSC modified this definition to require the release of records "in a form appropriate for release."
+This change complies with